 Carmen, a renter in NY, wrote that “Lemonade was laid out in an incredibly simple way; I knew exactly what I was signing up for, and how much it would cost.
 I didn’t feel like I was being ripped off or taken advantage of.

-I think that is part of the fear most people have surrounding most financial services products – that they are confusing, they won’t understand what they’re purchasing, and will ultimately be oversold and underserved.
-Add in that traditionally the insurance industry has a terrible reputation for doing just that, and I think you have the perfect storm.
+I think that is part of the fear most people have surrounding most financial services products – they are confusing, they won’t understand what they’re purchasing, and will ultimately be oversold and underserved.
+Add in that traditionally, the insurance industry has a terrible reputation for doing just that, and I think you have the perfect storm.
 I’d also add that I think women tend to feel less confident with money than men do – which has nothing to do with their actual ability to make good financial decisions; I think it’s more a dumb social construct.”

 Cutting through the red tape

 It appears that at the very least, Lemonade is cutting through “the seemingly endless tangle of red tape” that typically has turned women, and anyone who feels underserved, away.
 Furthermore, it seems that people want insurance driven not only by technology, but by behavioral economics and social good.

 With all that’s coming out from Silicon Valley, on how women have been treated by the male-dominated industry, I say with confidence that I’m proud to work with a team that is nearing its own 50:50 male:female divide, with both genders taking on leading roles in the company.